kasunsiyambalapitiya/update-creator-tool/README.md

 This tool mainly provides 2 functions.

-1. Creating a new updates
+1. Creating a new updates for both C4 and C5 based products
-2. Validating an Update
+2. Validating an Update (only for C4 based products)

 ### Installation